Wolf-Dietrich Wilcke: Battle of Stalingrad

-From 10–19 September 1942, Wilcke claimed another series of victories over aircraft of unknown type, which included one on 10 September, one on 12 September, four on 18 September and two on 19 September.
+From 10–19 September 1942, Wilcke claimed another series of victories over aircraft of unknown type, which included one on 10 September, one on 12 September, four on 18 September, and two on 19 September.
 On 16 September 1942, the Soviets launched an offensive north of Stalingrad.
 Wilcke led about 40 serviceable German fighters against the Soviet 8 Vozdyshnaya Armiya (8 VA—8th Air Army), 16 Vozdyshnaya Armiya (16 VA—16th Air Army), and 102 Istrebitel'naya Aviatsionnaya Diviziya Protivo-Vozdushnaya Oborona (102 IAD PVO—Fighter Aviation Division of the Home Air Defense) over Stalingrad.
 At the time, Wilcke often flew with Hauptmann Walther Dahl as his wingman.
 On 20 September 1942, Wilcke shot down two LaGG-3s.
 Two days later, he shot down six Yakovlev Yak-1 fighters over Stalingrad, his third "ace-in-day" feat, taking his total to 116 aerial victories.
 It is possible that one of his opponents was Leytenant (Second Lieutenant) Nikolai Karnachyonok of 434 Istrebitel'nyy Aviatsionyy Polk (434 IAP—434th Fighter Aviation Regiment), who was killed in action that day and was posthumously made a Hero of the Soviet Union.

 The Geschwaderstab (headquarters unit) was based at the Pitomnik Airfield from 23 September to 21 November 1942.
 There Wilcke directed fighter operations for the Battle of Stalingrad.
 During the previous offensive towards Stalingrad, the Geschwaderstab of JG 3 "Udet" had claimed 137 victories, of which 97 victories were credited to Wilcke.
-While based at Pitomnik, Wilcke claimed four victories on 24 September, one on 25 September, three on 28 September, four on 29 September, one on 3 October and two more on 24 October.
+While based at Pitomnik, Wilcke claimed four victories on 24 September, one on 25 September, three on 28 September, four on 29 September, one on 3 October, and two more on 24 October.
 On 25 and 26 October he claimed one victory on each day and his final two while based at Pitomnik on 1 November 1942, taking his personal total to 135 victories.
-For these achievements he received the German Cross in Gold (Deutsches Kreuz in Gold), awarded on 3 November 1942.
+For these achievements, he received the German Cross in Gold (Deutsches Kreuz in Gold), awarded on 3 November 1942.

-In the aftermath of the encirclement of the 6th Army on 23 November 1942, the Geschwaderstab was moved to Morozovskaya-West, outside the Stalingrad pocket.
+In the encirclement's aftermath of the 6th Army on 23 November 1942, the Geschwaderstab was moved to Morozovskaya-West, outside the Stalingrad pocket.
 Wilcke organized fighter escort missions for the transport aircraft delivering supplies for the 6th Army.
 Pressed by the advancing Soviet armored spearheads, Morozovskaya-West had to be abandoned by the Geschwaderstab on 23 December, and the aircraft were moved to Morozovskaya-South, which was not yet threatened by the Soviet Army.
-On 3 January 1943, this airfield had to be abandoned as well and the Geschwaderstab was relocated to Tazinskaya, there it remained until the fighting over the Stalingrad pocket ended.
+On 3 January 1943, this airfield had to be abandoned as well, and the Geschwaderstab was relocated to Tazinskaya; there it remained until the fighting over the Stalingrad pocket ended.
 During this period the Geschwaderstab claimed 25 victories, 21 by Wilcke and 4 by Dahl, for the loss in action of two pilots.